brickyt/PokeScoreBoard/README.md

 ## Notes and Sub-Tasks
 - [x] Create constants files
 - [x] Find a way to populate scoreboard in off-season on myfantasyleague.com
+- [ ] Edit setup html (MFL Setup Instructions) to redirect to GitHub or other hosting